rteammco/super-resolution/README.md

 make install
 ```

 Make sure `/usr/local/lib` is in your library path.
-If you have Xcode installed, then run
+If you have Xcode installed, then if you haven't already, run
 ```
-xcode-select install
+xcode-select --install
 ```

-or otherwise, add this to your .bash_profile:
+or otherwise, you may need to add this to your .bash_profile:
 ```
+export CPLUS_INCLUDE_PATH=/usr/local/include
 export LIBRARY_PATH=/usr/local/lib
 ```